A linear algebra-based approach to understanding the relation between the winding number and zero-energy edge states: Systems with half nearest-neighbor hopping

 \right). \eea $H$ is a $(2n\cdot N_c)\times(2n\cdot N_c)$ matrix, where $n$ is the dimension of matrix $D^{\dag}$.
 We should suppose the system is in the thermodynamic limit $N_c\rightarrow\infty$, implying a consideration of the semi-infinite system.
 Otherwise, exact zero-energy edge states may not exist due to finite-size effects.
 Let's start with the right semi-infinite chain.
-By observing, the eigenvalue problem of $H$ can be written as two series \bea
+By introducing